-Your back—including the spine (vertebrae, joints, disks and nerves) bones, tendons, muscles, and ligaments—is a marvel of structure, strength and flexibility.
+Your back—including the spine (vertebrae, joints, discs and nerves) bones, tendons, muscles, and ligaments—is a marvel of structure, strength, and flexibility.
 It is also vulnerable to damage caused by anything from aging, lifting, sports, falls, and even working around the house or in the garden.
 In fact, an estimated 80 percent of Americans will suffer back pain associated with one of those or other activities or incidents in their lifetime.
 In addition to workplace accidents, car crashes are a leading cause of back injuries, including some that can be debilitating and cause chronic, lifelong pain.

 If you have suffered a back injury as the result of a motor vehicle accident caused by the negligence or reckless behavior of another, you may be able to file a personal injury claim to help you cover expenses associated with past and future medical and rehabilitative care, as well as lost income.
 You may also be awarded compensation for non-economic damages, such as pain and suffering and emotional distress.

 If you have been injured in a car accident or crash involving any other type of motor vehicle, it is always in your best interest to get medical attention as soon as possible, even if the injury doesn’t seem serious.
 Many back and neck injuries that feel insignificant at first may become more serious and painful after a few hours, days, or weeks after the accident.

 Here are some of the more common back injuries associated with car accidents in Texas: